 Meet our Medical Advisory Board

 Chairman: Edmund K. Waller, MD, PhD, FACP

 Dr. Waller received his MD and PhD degrees from the Cornell Rockefeller program at Cornell University and his clinical training in Oncology from Stanford University Hospital.
-He has been on the Emory University School of Medicine faculty for the past 22 years serving as a Professor and has served as Medical Director of the Bone Marrow and Stem Cell Transplant Center since 1999.
+He has been on the Emory University School of Medicine faculty for the past 22 years serving as a Professor and serves as the Emory Director for Regenerative Medicine and Engineering.
+He served as the Director of the Bone Marrow and Stem Cell Transplant Program at Emory University from 1998 to 2019 and the Associate Director for Clinical Research for the Emory Winship Cancer Center from 2009-2012.
 Additionally, he served as the first Medical Director for Clinical Trials at the Winship Cancer Institute (2005-2009) and then served as the Associate Director of Clinical Research of the Winshape Cancer Institute for an additional three years, through 2012.
 His research interests are in optimizing the graft-versus-leukemia effect of allogeneic transplantation and in optimizing the safety of the transplant maneuver.
 He has an active basic science research laboratory and is active in enrolling patients on clinical trials that investigate new therapies for patients with leukemia, multiple myeloma, and lymphoma.
 He sees patients with leukemia, MDS, lymphoma and myeloma who are considering autologous or allogeneic transplantation in the management of their disease or patients who are candidates for clinical trials that investigate new therapies for these diseases.

 Amelia Langston, MD